urooj-alyssum/latest-sci/README.md

-# Latest sci Judgment Scraper
+# Latest SCI Judgment Scraper

 **Latest Judgment Scraper** automates the process of downloading the latest judgment PDFs from a specified website and uploading them to an AWS S3 bucket.
 This tool is particularly useful for users who need to regularly collect and archive legal documents.